lionelvillard/kcp-playground/knative/in-kcp/README.md

-# Installing Knative Serving in KCP
+# Providing logical Knative as a Service

 This guide describes the steps to install Knative Serving in [kcp](http://kcp.io).